 The partners of the e-NMR project represent the three core members of the existing European NMR Integrated Infrastructure Initiative EU-NR (partners 1, 2 and 3) plus an expert group in e-Science (partner 4).
 Together they provide a large amount of expertise necessary to achieve the objectives of the e-NMR project.
 For some specific tasks, however, the expertise of outside groups will be used.
 These will be sub-contracted to the project.
-The choice of involving two groups as sub-contractors is motivated by the fact that these are not partners in the current EU-NMR I3 project and will only provide expertise for some specific aspects of the networking and research activities of the project.
-In contrast, the INFN group (partner 4), which is also not a current partner in EU-NMR, plays a crucial role in the project by providing the necessary e-Science expertise, being involved in all aspects of the project including services and providing the link to the EGEE project.
+The choice of S-NMR and CNSR-CRMN as a sub-contractors is motivated by the fact that they will only provide expertise for some specific aspects of the networking and research activities of the project.
+In contrast, the INFN and EMBL (EBI) groups (partners 4 and 5), which are not current partners in EU-NMR, play a crucial role in the project by providing the necessary e-Science and research/networking expertise, being involved in all aspects of the project including services and providing the link to the EGEE project.

 The assignment of the coordination of workpackages to the partners reflects their scientific as well as managerial skills.
 Indeed, the three NMR partners are differentiated by their scientific expertise in the various facets of bio-NMR as well as by their previous experience in the coordination and management of European projects.
 Partner 1 has a very solid and successful experience in the coordination of large EC-funded projects, and is currently coordinating the EU-NMR initiative.
 Partner 1 has also a long tradition in the development of innovative bio-NMR experiments, and has tight links to pharmaceutical and biotechnological companies thanks to his expertise in the investigation of protein-ligand interactions.
 Partner 2 has been involved since the mid-nineties in the managing of European coordination and networking projects, such as Concerted Actions (framework programme 5), Infrastructure Cooperation Networks (framework programme 6) and is presently managing the Coordination Action NMR-Life.
 Partner 2 is active in the development of innovative methods for the application of bio-NMR to study the structure and intermolecular interactions of proteins in solution and in the solid state.
 The latter is a rapidly developing aspect of bio-NMR, which has gained visibility in the last five/ten years.
-Partner 3 is a world-wide leader in the design and development of computational tools for the various aspects of bio-NMR, ranging from the calculation of the structure of proteins, nucleic acids and macromolecular adducts based on NMR data to the assessment of the quality of the results obtained from NMR data.
+Partner 3 is a world-wide leader in the design and development of computational tools for the various aspects of bio-NMR, ranging from the calculation of the structure of proteins, nucleic acids and macromolecular adducts based on

+NMR data to the assessment of the quality of the results obtained from NMR data.
 Finally, Partner 4 is highly skilled in the development of Grid technologies and their application to the various fields of science, and has a long tradition in the implementation and management of Grid-based services.